tobealive/docs/docs/getting-started/installation.md

 ## Installing V from source (preferred way)

 To install from source, you need `git`, `make` and C compiler installed on your system.
-V ship with TCC compiler, so most probably you do not need to install C compiler manually, but if there is an error during the build V, see [C compiler](#c-compiler) section for more details.
+V ships with TCC compiler, so most probably you do not need to install C compiler manually, but if there is an error during the build V, see [C compiler](#c-compiler) section for more details.

 ### Linux, macOS, *BSD, Solaris, WSL, etc